wkye/personal-website/content/blog/2022-10-06-Getting Out of Academia and Into Tech Without a Hard Sciences Degree/index.md

 I knew I wanted to get into data science, but I had no idea how.
 After showing up to an interview in a full on suit (that I also wore at my brothers wedding... cause I was a poor ex-grad student), I realized I needed to re-evaluate my options and I ended up attending 12 week data science bootcamp.

-My overall takeaway from attending a bootcamp was that it **helped me my get my foot in the tech industry but it certaintly wasn't worth the hefty price tag** Anyone's experience attending a bootcamp will be highly contingent on what type of background and skillset they are alreading coming in with.
+My overall takeaway from attending a bootcamp was that it **helped me my get my foot in the tech industry but it certaintly wasn't worth the hefty price tag** Anyone's experience attending a bootcamp will be highly contingent on what type of background and skillset they are already coming in with.
 But the reality of a data science bootcamp is that you can't learn machine learning or statistical inference in 12 weeks.
 It should be more viewed as an surface level overview of what exist out there.

 For me, the biggest benefits of attending a bootcamp were more exterior facing.
 Learning how to craft a resume, knowing what buzzwords to say in an HR screening, finding out that no one cares about where you've had publications, etc. There are plenty of resources out there for you to learn this on your own without having to commit thousands of dollars.
 I'll link several concepts and resources that I think someone can learn on there own.